Deal or No Deal Live

 Deal or No Deal Live Introduction

-Evolution Gaming’s popular live casino game - inspired by the equally popular TV show of the same name - comes to town in stunning HD!
+Evolution Gaming’s popular live game - inspired by the equally popular TV show of the same name - comes to town in stunning HD!
 Are you ready to make a deal with the Banker?
 Or will you take your chances going your own way?

 Deal or No Deal Live Game Details

 - RTP (Return to Player):

 - Auto Play:

 Deal or No Deal Live – advertised as the world’s first 24-hour online live game show - was first unleashed on the public by Evolution Gaming in May 2019.
 The objective is simple enough: predict whether the amount of money in the last in a series of 16 briefcases will be higher than the Banker’s offer.
 The concept had already been explored in slot games (for example, in Blueprint Gaming’s series of games based on the license and of course the original TV show itself) but Evolution has upped the ante with its online live version, with features such as live presenters decked out to the nines, prize multipliers, live chat, and the capacity for an unlimited number of players around the world to join in and play for some top prizes.
 Adding to the appeal is the game’s stunning HD presentation.
 And with new games starting regularly, you won’t be missing out on playing any time soon.